stevermeister/ngx-cookie-service/README_NPM.md

 cookieService.deleteAll();
 ```

+# FAQ & Troubleshooting

+Are you having any trouble with your integration or cookies in general?
+Check out our [FAQ](https://github.com/7leads/ngx-cookie-service#faq), maybe it will save you some headache.

 # Author

 This cookie service is brought to you by [7leads GmbH](http://www.7leads.org/).
 We built it for one of our apps, because the other cookie packages we found were either not designed "the Angular way" or caused trouble during AOT compilation.